ethanancell/math4610/software_manual/relative_error.md

 **Input**: Two double numbers are inputted, one called "true\_value" and one called "approximation".
 We must be careful to not use a value of zero for the true\_value, since the relative error is undefined for that value.

-**Output**: This function will return the relative difference between the true value of the number and the approximation to that number in the form of a proportion in terms to the true value.
+**Output**: Return type is double for the relative error.
+This function will return the relative difference between the true value of the number and the approximation to that number in the form of a proportion in terms to the true value.

 **Usage Example**: An example below is given with the absolute error of the true value of 4.5 and its approximation of 4.643.
 ```